36-650-Fall-2021/course-project-emilyzengers/README.md

 The port number for my postgres database is 5432.

 After you import the data into the postgres tables, you can run the entire Python script in the "src" folder.
-For questions 1, 2, 3, you can input any value into the function's argument (for question 3, z must be greater than or equal to 5).
+For questions 1, 2, 3, you can input any value into the function's argument (for question 3, z must be greater than or equal to 5).<br />

+Refer to the "test" folder to see what unit tests I ran for each of the the 5 Python functions I created.
+In the following paragraphs, I describe a summary of all the test scenarios I went through for each function.<br />

+For function 1, I assessed whether the function is returning anything.
+Then I assessed that the function is returning the right number of elements.
+I also assessed to see if the first element was the right element and made sure that the first element didn't return the wrong element.
+Lastly, I checked to make sure my error message inside my function was working properly.<br />

+For function 2, I assessed whether the function is returning anything.
+Then I assessed that the function is returning the right number of elements.
+I also assessed to see if the first element was the right element and made sure that the first element didnt' return the second element.
+Additionally, I assessed that the ordering of the elements was correct.
+Lastly, I checked to make sure my error message inside my function was working properly.

+For function 3, I assessed whether the function is returning anything.
+Then I assessed that the function is returning the right number of elements.
+Then I assessed to see whether the error messages inside my function were working correctly.
+I also checked to see that the elements that are returned were in the right order.

+For function 4, I had two Python functions, so i developed 2 unit test functions that are essentially the same assertion statement.
+First, I assessed whether the function is returning anything.
+Then I assessed that the function is returning the right number of elements.
+Lastly, I assessed that the first element was returning the right thing.

+For function 5, I assessed whether the function is returning anything.
+Then I assessed that the function is returning the right number of elements.
+Lastly, I assessed that the first element was returning the right thing.